Deep Throat (The X-Files episode): Conception and pre-production

 This episode marked Hardin's first appearance as Deep Throat.
-Series creator Chris Carter said the character was inspired by the historical Deep Throat, an informant who leaked information about the FBI's investigation of the Watergate scandal to journalists Carl Bernstein and Bob Woodward.
-The real-life Deep Throat was later revealed to be FBI Associate Director Mark Felt.
-Also cited as an influence was X, the character portrayed by Donald Sutherland in the 1991 Oliver Stone film JFK.
-Carter created the character to bridge the gap between Mulder and Scully and the shadowy conspirators working against them; describing Deep Throat as a man "who works in some level of government that we have no idea exists".
-Carter was drawn to Hardin after seeing him in The Firm, and described the casting as an "easy choice".
+Series creator Chris Carter said the character was inspired by the historical Deep Throat, an informant who leaked information about the FBI's investigation into the Watergate scandal to journalists Bob Woodward and Carl Bernstein.
+Also cited as an influence was X, the character portrayed by Donald Sutherland in the Oliver Stone film JFK (1991).
+Carter created the character to bridge the gap between Mulder and Scully and the shadowy conspirators working against them; describing Deep Throat as a man "who works in some level of government that we have no idea exists."
+Carter was drawn to Hardin after seeing him in The Firm (1993), and described the casting as an "easy choice."
 Hardin flew to Vancouver every few weeks to film his scenes.
-Carter called Hardin's portrayal "very, very good".
+Carter called Hardin's portrayal "very, very good."

 According to Carter, it was evident that The X-Files was a "series in making" during this episode.
-The episode was inspired by common ufology.
-Believers in aliens have long thought that Area 51 and Nellis Air Force Base, both located in Nevada, have alien technology captured during 1947's Roswell UFO incident.
+The main inspiration of the episode was ufology.
+Believers in aliens have long thought that Area 51 and Nellis Air Force Base, both located in Nevada, have alien technology captured during the Roswell UFO incident of 1947.
 The name Ellens Air Force Base was derived from the name of Carter's college girlfriend, whose last name was Ellens.
 The surname for the two guest characters, Budahas, came from a high school friend of Carter.
-The story's military project was inspired by a rumor that the United States Air Force had started a project named the Aurora Project.
-Carter said he remembered people talking about this rumor and that its inclusion in the story was a "nod" to it.
+The story's military project was inspired by a rumor that the United States Air Force had developed an experimental aircraft dubbed Aurora.
+Carter said he remembered people talking about this rumor and that its inclusion in the story was a reference to it.
 Duchovny and Anderson had never used a gun or held one before, so they were trained on how to hold them properly.